BlissRoms-x86/Documentation/Installation/install-from-bootable-usb.md

 You can download a stable Bliss OS build from the website [here](https://blissos.org).

+## Bios Setup

+You will need to update a couple configs in your PC BIOS:
+- Disable TPM (drive encryption)
+- Disable Secure Boot
+- Make sure drive access is set to AHCI

 ## Install Bliss OS To It's Own Partition

 When booting into the installer, choose "Installation - Install Android-x86 to harddisk":